SECTION I: INTRODUCTION

 - Lack of protest or resistance does not mean consent, nor does silence mean consent.

 - Affirmative consent must be ongoing throughout a sexual activity and each time sexual activity is engaged in, and it can be revoked at any time.
+Sexual contact must cease immediately once consent is withdrawn and clearly communicated.
 Consent to one form of sexual activity is not, by itself, consent to other forms of sexual activity.

-- The existence of a dating relationship between the people involved, or the fact of any past sexual activity between them, should never by itself be assumed to be an indicator of consent.
+- The existence of a dating relationship between the persons involved, or the fact of any past sexual activity between them, should never by itself be assumed to be an indicator of consent.

-It is not a valid excuse, including in the evaluation of complaints in any resolution process, in response to an alleged lack of affirmative consent that the respondent believed that the complainant consented to the sexual activity under either of the following circumstances:
+It is not a valid excuse in response to an alleged lack of affirmative consent that the respondent believed that the complainant consented to the sexual activity under either of the following circumstances:

 - The respondent's belief in affirmative consent arose from the intoxication or recklessness of the respondent.